If you're looking for a refreshing spring or summer dessert then look no further than this homemade lemon mascarpone tart!

 This vegan lemon tart is

 - Zingy and citrussy

 - Perfect for spring and summer

-Ground almonds: almonds will add flavour to the shortbread crust.
+Ground almonds: almonds will add flavor to the shortbread crust.
 Feel free to substitute them with more all-purpose flour.

-Vegan butter: this gives the base a lovely “buttery” flavour, but you can also substitute it with coconut oil if you’d prefer.
+Vegan butter: this gives the base a lovely "buttery" flavor, but you can also substitute it with coconut oil if you'd prefer.

-Sea salt: always add some salt to enhance the flavours and balance the sweetness of desserts.
+Sea salt: always add some salt to enhance the flavors and balance the sweetness of desserts.

 Lemon juice and lemon zest: It's important to use freshly squeezed lemon juice here, the bottled stuff will not do the recipe any justice.

 Caster sugar: if you're living in the US, make sure you opt for organic sugar as it's possible that conventional white sugar is not vegan due to the processing method.